-I’ve made a short explanation on what exactly is hidden cache, where it comes from, and how to clear your cache memory.
+I’ve made a short explanation of what exactly is hidden cache is, where it comes from, and how to clear your cache memory.

-What is a hidden cache, and where it comes from?
+What is a hidden cache, and where does it come from?

 As the aforementioned, hidden cache is retained in your phone every time, you first visit a website or launch an app on your Android device.
 It comes in the form of scripts, style sheets, etc. Now, your phone is storing all these files in order to load the website faster next time.
 On the other hand, there are two significant disadvantages of having cache files stored for a long time.

 - All the stored cache is taking memory from your phone

 - If the website has been updated since your last visit and you still store cache, you will see a cached version of the website and not the new one.